Originally from Mauritius, I've moved around a lot, and I've had the privilege of living in 7 countries across 5 continents.

-But I believe it’s even more important to discuss our impact as tourists, so this is what you can expect from this blog: sustainable experiences, cultural etiquette, and itineraries with insider tips.
+My multicultural and mixed background has led to an interest in cultural travel, and I love sharing my travel insights and the cultural lessons I learn along the way.
+But I believe it’s also so important to discuss our impact as tourists, so this is also something you can expect from this blog: sustainable experiences, cultural etiquette, and itineraries with real insider tips.

 My values: